Have you ever wondered if your child has autism or if are they ‘on the spectrum’? Has your GP or Paediatrician asked for an ASD Assessment?

 - Developmental Behaviour Checklist Version 2 (DBC 2)

 A speech and language assessment (specifically a Pragmatic Language assessment) is the first step required.
-If you require a recommendation for a speech pathologist who can do this assessment, please let us know.
-The team will then complete the diagnostic assessment by conducting observations, interviews and administer other assessments.
+If you require a recommendation for a speech pathologist who can do this assessment, please contact us.
+The assessment team will then complete the diagnostic assessment by conducting observations, interviews and administer other assessments.

 Ready to make an appointment?